-|Crystal Ball is an unreleased triple-album by Prince (although planned for release under the pseudonym Camille), which in early stages was also considered to be its title.
-It as compiled on 30 November 1986, by expending the considered, but unreleased 8-track single album Camille with tracks from the earlier also abandoned Dream Factory album.
-Other than its title track, it is entirely different to the 1998 triple-CD release Crystal Ball.
+|Crystal Ball is an unreleased triple-album by Prince (although planned for release under the pseudonym Camille), and was compiled on 30 November 1986, using tracks from the abandoned Dream Factory and Camille albums which had been worked on earlier in the year.
+Other than the title track, it is entirely different to the 1998 triple-CD release Crystal Ball.

-The album includes a few tracks not included on either previous project: Joy In Repetition (recorded in mid-July 1986), The Ball (recorded in late July 1986), Forever In My Life (recorded in early August 1986), It’s Gonna Be A Beautiful Night (recorded live in late August 1986, but only worked on in the studio in late November 1986), Adore (for this album still with the title Adore (Until The End Of Time) and Play In The Sunshine (both recorded in late November 1986, after the initial Camille album was shelved).
+The album includes a few tracks not included on either previous project: Joy In Repetition (recorded in mid-July 1986), The Ball (recorded in late July 1986), Forever In My Life (recorded in early August 1986), It’s Gonna Be A Beautiful Night (recorded live in late August 1986, but only worked on in the studio in late November 1986), Adore (for this album still with the title Adore (Until The End Of Time) and Play In The Sunshine (both recorded in late November 1986, after the Camille album was shelved).

 The album features Prince in disguise as Camille on all vocals and instruments, with saxophone by Eric Leeds and trumpet by Atlanta Bliss on some tracks.
 Wendy Melvoin, Lisa Coleman and Susannah Melvoin also appear on several tracks, although Wendy Melvoin and Lisa Coleman’s contributions were somewhat buried in the mix after their departure from Prince’s band.
 The full Revolution band appears on the track It’s Gonna Be A Beautiful Night, which uses a live recording by the band as its basis.
 And also features Sheila E. and Jill Jones.

 Prince is thought to have questioned the order of the album’s final two tracks.
 It has been believed that the final side at some point was also sequenced The Cross / Adore / It’s Gonna Be A Beautiful Night, The j-card of the Bernie Grundman Mastering in-house cassette indeed shows this order, but this seems a typo on there as the sequence on the actual tape is the same as eventually released on the album Sign O’ The Times.
-However, the actual reel of the master tape to that album has a handwritten sticker on it that reverses the tracks, even when they’re written on the sticker of its box as released on the album.
-It’s possibly that the same tape was used for side 6 of Crystal Ball in and side 4 of Sign O’ The Times, prompting the error on the j-card of the Bernie Grundman Mastering in-house cassette.
-Of note is that Adore was listed as Adore (until the end of time), using the song’s first lyric as a parenthetical title for the track.
+However, the actual reel of the master tape to that album has a handwritten sticker on it that reverses the tracks, when they’re written on the original sticker on the same box box in the sequence they were released on the album.

 All of the remaining tracks have since been released elsewhere, however.
 Shockadelica was released as the b-side of If I Was Your Girlfriend in 1987 (the version included on Crystal Ball was released as Shockadelica (Extended Version) on the 12" release).
 Good Love was available in the same form on the Bright Lights, Big City movie soundtrack in 1988.